ElizMishina/Data_analytics_Bootcamp_Project/README.md

 - grade
 - yr_built
 - yr_renovated
+- population

 **Data Preprocessing:**

-- Download dataset as csv from Kaggel
+- Download house sales dataset as csv from Kaggel
+- Download population and city details dataset from unitedstateszipcodes.org
 - Create tables in database(SQLlite) and upload data
 - Read tables into Pandas using SQLAlchemy
 - Perform data cleansing as needed